How to remove someone’s name from a property title

 What you need to know:

-• The easiest way to remove someone's name from a property title is to hire a conveyancer.
-But you can do it yourself by completing the appropriate transfer form from your state or territory government's website.
+• You can hire a conveyancer to remove someone's name from a property title or do it yourself by completing a transfer form from your state/territory government's website.

 • You also need to pay stamp duty, but there are exemptions for marriage or de facto relationship breakdowns.

-• Removing a name from a property title means you need to refinance any mortgage on the property.
+• If you have a home loan, removing someone's name from a property title means you need to refinance the home loan too.

 How to remove someone's name from a property title